Code of Conduct

 Identifying Potential Conflicts of Interest

-Senior Management Team (Commissioner, Director of Operations, Head of Investigations, Head of Review & Policy and Head of Corporate Services) will be required to register all interests publicly.
+Senior Management Team (Commissioner, Director of Operations, Head of Investigations, Head of Review & Policy, Head of Corporate Services and Head of Legal Services), will be required to register all interests publicly.
+(Appendix B)

-All other employees are only required to complete the Register of Interest / Secondary Employment form, for occasions where a conflict has been identified and this information will not be published.
+All other employees are only required to complete the Register of Interest form (Appendix A) for occasions where a conflict has been identified and this information will not be published.

-In particular you should make known to your manager:
+In particular you should make known to HR, your Head of Service and your manager:

 Registration of Interests / Secondary Employment